Name: Sally Matthews

 All my teaching material is available to Rhodes students on RUconnected.
 I am happy to share teaching resources and ideas with colleagues and students from elsewhere.
-If you are interested in knowing more about the above courses, please contact me directly.
+If you are interested in knowing more about my teaching, please contact me directly.